GeoRegionsEcosystem/GeoRegions.jl/docs/src/basics/properties/isin.md

 When dealing with geographic data, we often wish to check if a point or region is inside another region.
 GeoRegions.jl allows you to perform this check easily with the function `isinGeoRegion`.

 !!! note "Point Type"
-    We use the `Point2` Type from the package GeometryBasics.jl, which is reexported by GeoRegions.jl, as an easy way to denote points.
+    We use the `Point` Type from the package GeometryBasics.jl, which is reexported by GeoRegions.jl, as an easy way to denote points.
 This also allows us to use the package PolygonOps.jl to determine if a point is inside a region.

 ```@example isin
 using GeoRegions